WillDSmith/SpinnerDataBase/README.md

-#Spinner Data Challenge Submittal, this project was submitted as part of the 100 day Android Challenge
+#This project was submitted as part of the 100 day Android Challenge